KYSE: Changes in Ownership

 In the 1970s, KSET-AM-FM was transferred four times, from Rio Grande Broadcasting Company to Financial Computer Services, Automated Data Processing of El Paso, Sun World Corporation, and then Broadcast Associates of Texas.
 The Dunn Broadcasting Company bought KSET-AM-FM in 1982, selling off the AM two years later.
 In 1986, the Rio Bravo Broadcasting Company changed KSET's format to soft adult contemporary.
 The call sign was switched to KLTO to accompany the name "K-Lite."

 Five years later, this format was replaced with a simulcast of AM 750 KAMA's Spanish-language Regional Mexican format, creating the first KAMA-FM.

-Country, Alternative and Regional Mexican
+Country, Alternative, Regional Mexican, and Bilingual Rhythmic Contemporary

 The simulcast was short-lived and the station returned to the KSET-FM call letters in 1992, adopting a country music format, putting it in competition with El Paso's longtime country music leader 96.3 KHEY-FM.
 KSET-FM became KATH in 1998.
 But it didn't make much of a dent in KHEY-FM's ratings.
 It was sold to Entravision in 1999.

 Entravision switched it to alternative rock as KHRO "Hero 94.7" in 2000.
 Then in 2005, the station returned to a Regional Mexican format as El Gato 94.7 Salvajemente Grupera.
 The KHRO callsign has been changed to KYSE In 2014 the station switched to La Tricolor while still retaining the KYSE call letters.

+On January 13, 2025, KYSE dropped the regional Mexican for Bilingual rhythmic contemporary under the branding "Fuego 94.7".